Heejoy/Heejoy.github.io/README.md

 * Initialize the repository with a README, if desired

-* Click on the `Create repository` button to finish the creation process.
+* Click on the `Create Repository` button to finish the creation process.

 ### 3. **Upload your Markdown resume to your new repository**
 <div style="margin-left: 20px;">